deadlock-wiki/deadbot/src/parser/README.md

-# Deadlock Wiki Data Fetcher
+# Deadlock Wiki Parser
-Data fetcher that builds the master_table file that is consumed by DeadBot
+The parser decompiles the raw game files in order to extract game data for heroes, items, buildings etc.

-## Fetched Data
+## Currently Fetched Data
 Takes raw source files and exports data to more usable json formats\

 **Currently fetches the following**\